tk0987/Neuron-APP/README.md

 # neuron-ML-tool
-ML tool for various tasks
+ML tool for various tasks - to be continued

+the goal is to script, not compile and have good results. along with to learn something new